 Nanny Contract with Free Template

-Follow these tips as you prepare your own nanny contract and be sure to download your free template at the end of this page.
+Follow these tips as you prepare your own nanny contract, and be sure to download your free template at the end of this page.
 Customize it to suit your household’s specific needs.

 What is a nanny contract?

-A nanny contract, which can be used for any type of household employment, is a detailed outline of the work engagement.
+A nanny contract, which can be used for any household employment, is a detailed outline of the work engagement.
 It establishes a clear understanding between you, as the employer, and your nanny regarding their duties and responsibilities and helps reduce the likelihood of issues and misunderstandings during their employment.
-A nanny contract will also set the tone of your working relationship with open and clear communications.
+A nanny contract will also set the tone of your working relationship with open and transparent communications.

 Tips for writing a nanny contract